Skip to main content

 Sustainable Energy Speaker Series

 The Sustainable Energy Speaker Series was created to deepen campus and community understanding of contemporary energy issues and spur conversation around energy topics.
-The series is a joint effort of the Appalachian Energy Center and the Department of Sustainable Technology and the Built Environment.

 Previous speakers